mbr/gpio-rs/README.rst

 * `cylus <https://github.com/Vikaton/cylus>`_ Documentation is dead, does a few questionable things like unwrapping()
 * `cupi <https://github.com/cuprumpi/cupi>`_ Most comprehensive GPIO library, includes almost all features planned for gpio.
-Curiously, does not use volatile?
+Does not use volatile.

-  TODO: Check if slower due to using syscalls
+  TODO: Benchmark